zowe/docs-site/docs/README.md

   </div>
   <div class="feature">
     <h2><a href="https://zowe.org/home/">Getting Help</a></h2>
-    <p>Visit Zowe.org where you can experience our beta application and join Zowe communities.</p>
+    <p>Visit Zowe.org where you can experience our applications and join Zowe communities.</p>
   </div>
 </div>